Back to top

 Refusing the Implied Consent Law

-The preliminary breath test is not admissible in court but for three rare exceptions this page will not address.
-This means that the only evidence of your actual blood alcohol level will come from the chemical testing administered after you are arrested in relation to the implied consent law, which makes refusing the implied consent law tempting.
-Be warned, it is highly probable that even if you refuse the implied consent chemical testing the officer will still obtain a warrant for your blood.
+Be warned, it is highly probable that even if you refuse the implied consent chemical test the officer will still obtain a warrant for your blood.
 If that happens you may find yourself out of a license and fighting a DUI charge.

 Michigan DUI Attorney